An explicit study of a family of cellular integrals: Introduction

 The paper is organized as follows.
 In the first section, we study the behaviour of the weights appearing in $\xi_l$.
 For $l$ even, the vanishing of weights lower than $l$ is a consequence of some elementary facts about mixed Hodge Tate structures.
 For $l$ odd, the absence of multiple zeta values of weight $l$ is due to the integrand of $\xi_l$ being exact as an algebraic form.
 Apart from exhibiting a primitive thereof, we also sketch how to justify the relation between $\xi_{2m+1}$ and $\xi_{2m'}$ with $m'<m$ in terms of Grothendieck's period conjecture. \\ In the second section, we prove Theorem~\ref{theo: main} by means of an inductive application of Panzer's algorithm \cite{Panzer-Algortihms_for_the_symbolic_integration_of_hyperlogarithms_with_applications_to_Feynman_integrals}.
 We compute explicitly a few examples in low dimension, then study the combinatorics of a specific recurrence sequence to address the general case.
-The arguments do not strictly need the results of the first section, but studying the weights of $\xi_l$ a priori is of independent interest for irrationality proofs. \\ The program proposed in \cite{Brown-Irrationality_proofs_for_zeta_values_moduli_spaces_and_dinner_parties} to tackle the irrationality of zeta values via cellular integrals still presents several challenges, as it is difficult to predict which weights appear in a given integral.
+The arguments do not strictly need the results of the first section, but studying the weights of $\xi_l$ a priori is of independent interest for irrationality proofs. \\ The program proposed in \cite{Brown-Irrationality_proofs_for_zeta_values_moduli_spaces_and_dinner_parties} to tackle the irrationality of zeta values through cellular integrals still presents several challenges, as it is difficult to predict which weights appear in a given integral.
 We hope that understanding the most basic family of these integrals very explicitly may help to make the general case more treatable.
 It would be interesting to see which cellular integrals can be studied by reducing their computation to the one of the sequence $\xi_l$ of the present paper. \\

-\textbf{Acknowledgements.} The author wishes to express his heartfelt gratitude to Johannes Sprang for his careful supervision of this project and his constant encouragement.
-The author is also indebted to Clément Dupont, especially for his suggestions concerning the investigation of the weights of $\xi_l$, without which the first section of this paper would not have been written.
+\textbf{Acknowledgements.} The author expresses his heartfelt gratitude to Johannes Sprang for the careful supervision of this project and his constant encouragement.
+The author is also indebted to Clément Dupont, without whose suggestions the first section of this paper would not have been written, and to Erik Panzer, for pointing out a mistake in a previous version of this article and proposing further improvements.
+Yasuo Ohno and Wadim Zudilin's comments have also improved this work.
 The support of the DFG Research Training Group 2553 is gratefully acknowledged.